michaelJwilson/surveysim/doc/tutorial.md

 - scheduler.fits (~10 mins, ~1.3Gb)
 - surveyinit.fits

-The first two files take some time to generate, but are cached and not regenerated after the first time you run this command.
+The first file tabulates ephemerides of the sun, moon and planets.
+The second file tabulates the observing efficiency over the footprint and survey duration.
 The last file contains optimized hour angle (HA) assignments for each tile and an estimated exposure time.

+These files take some time to generate, but are cached and not regenerated after the first time you run this command.
+If you want to force these files to be recalculated, add the `--recalc` option.

 The dates appearing in the ephemerides filename are the nominal start and stop dates of the five-year survey.
 These parameters and many others are defined in the [survey configuration](https://github.com/desihub/desisurvey/blob/master/py/desisurvey/data/config.yaml), which is well commented and provides a good overview of the assumptions used when planning and scheduling observations.